 The Racine Symphony Orchestra, one of the oldest symphony orchestras in Wisconsin, in continuous operation since its founding, was established in 1932 by Frederick Schulte (1891-1966), a composer, conductor, and bandmaster who taught in the Racine public schools for 36 years.
 He served as its first conductor for 25 years.

-Pasquale Laurino, the current artistic director/conductor, has celebrated over 30 years of conducting and playing music throughout the Midwest.
+Pasquale Laurino, the RSO’s current Artistic Director and Conductor, has celebrated over 30 years of conducting and playing music throughout the Midwest.
 Laurino conducted the world premiere of the Milwaukee Ballet’s critically acclaimed Peter Pan and Skylight Theatre’s performance of Cosi’ fan Tutte.
-Born in Brooklyn, NY and trained as a violinist and conductor at the University of Wisconsin-Madison and Indiana University, Laurino begins his sixth year conducting the Orchestra in the 2015-16 season.
+Born in Brooklyn, NY and trained as a violinist and conductor at the University of Wisconsin-Madison and Indiana University, Laurino begins his eighth year conducting the Orchestra in the 2017-18 season.

 With an annual grant of $1500 from the Western Foundation for several years beginning in 1952, the Orchestra gave scholarships for private lessons to local high school students, and later local adults, on the condition that they would play in the Orchestra.
-Current second violinist Gregory Burns took advantage of that in the mid-sixties.
 The Junior League of Racine helped establish an annual concert for all the fifth graders in the Racine Unified School District in the early 60’s.
-The 50th anniversary of the Concerts for Fifth Grade Students was celebrated in 2012.
-Auditions were held to select a student soloist to perform with the Orchestra at these concerts.
-Current principal horn Erwin Lackner won that honor in 1963.
+The 55th anniversary of the Concerts for Fifth Grade Students was celebrated in March of 2017.
+Auditions were held to select a student soloist to perform with the Orchestra at these Concerts – this was the first permutation of our Young Artists’ Competition.
+Current Principal Horn Erwin Lackner won that honor in 1963.
 From 1995 to 2009 concerts were also performed countywide for third grade students.

 Written by Ellen Schmidt